Maya Fernández: Political career

 In 1992 she joined the Socialist Party of Chile.
 In the 2008 municipal elections, she was elected councilor for the Nuñoa commune, which she stayed until 2012.
 During the presidency of Michelle Bachelet between 2006 and 2012, she worked in the Ministry of Foreign Relations.
 In the municipal elections of 2012, she ran for the mayorship of Ñuñoa for the Socialist Party on the Concertation list.
 The favorite to win the elections was Pedro Sabat, who had been serving as mayor of Nuñoa for the past 16 years.
 Fernandez at first won the elections by a slim margin of twenty votes, a result which was appealed by Sabat, who in turn came out victorious after a recount which gave him a thirty-vote lead.

 Member of Parliament

 In the 2013 parliamentary elections, Fernández ran for the position of deputy for the 21st district, which includes the communes Nuñoa and Providencia from the metropolitan communes of Santiago.
 From 11 March 2014 to 11 March 2018, she represented the 21st district for the PS in the Chamber of Deputies.
 In the 2017 parliamentary elections, she was re-elected deputy, this time for the newly created District 10 of the Metropolitan Region.
 On the 11 March 2018, she became president of the Chamber of Deputies.
 She left office in March 2019.

 Minister of Defense

-Since March 2022 Fernández serves as the Minister of Defense in the Cabinet of Gabriel Boric.
-Referring to the military coup her grandfather and former President of Chile was killed, she saw the role of the Chilean Military to defend Chile as a country and not to get involved in internal security.
+From March 2022 to March 2025, Fernández served as the Minister of Defense in the Cabinet of Gabriel Boric.
+Referring to the military coup in which her grandfather and former President of Chile was killed, she saw the role of the Chilean Military to defend Chile as a country and not to get involved in internal security.

+In January 2025, she accompanied Gabriel Boric on his journey to the Amundsen-Scott South Pole Station.
+It was the first trip by a sitting president of Latin America to the South Pole.

+Fernández resigned from the Cabinet on 10 March 2025 amid controversy over the attempted sale of a property that had belonged to her late grandfather, President Salvador Allende, to the government for use as a museum.
+She was accused by political opponents of violating the Constitution.
+"She committed a serious offense against the Constitution and the laws.
+No minister of state can enter into contracts with the state and the minister did so," Congresswoman Camila Flores, of right-wing Chile Vamos, told a press conference.
+In a related development three weeks later, on 3 April, the Constitutional Court ordered Fernández's aunt, Isabel Allende Bussi, to forfeit her seat in the Senate for having violated Article 60 of the Constitution, which prohibits office-holders from engaging in state contract negotiations.
+Fernández and Allende, along with other descendants of Salvador Allende, are joint owners of his residence at 392 Guardia Vieja Street in the Santiago suburb of Providencia.